 I include these here to make a point, admittedly this is a funny point.
 Where you eye falls can change your interpretation of something completely.
 What you are expecting to see will have I huge influence here so pay attention to what you are expecting to see.
 We are bombarded by images from the media, from our families, from academia and we owe it to ourselves to at least try to filter them.
 This is more important now than ever with the rise in the number of fake news.
 Remember truth is relative.

-Stories are always told from a particular point of view.
-This is true for fiction, history and news stories.
-The attitudes, situations and themes which are presented can be quite different depending on who is telling the story or authorising the story to be told.
-This can, and does, reinforce norms and common sense.
+Every stories has a view point and is told from a particular point of view.
+This is just as true for fiction, history and news stories.
+The attitudes, situations and themes which are presented can be quite different depending on who is telling the story or who is authorising the telling of that story.
+This can, and does, reinforce norms.

-It’s a truism that history is written by the winners, but history can also be re-interpreted to push an agenda which is extremely current.
-The way the centenary of the First World War has been dealt with is an example of this.
+It’s a truism that history is written by the winners, but history can also be re-interpreted to push an agenda.
+The centenary of the First World War is an example of this.

-My friend, Steve O’Donoghue, wrote this song about the first world war which was used by No Glory as part of their campaign to mark one hundred years since the battle of the Somme.
-This was arranged by my husband, Russ Chandler with assistance from other Walthamstow musicians.
+My friend, Steve O’Donoghue, wrote this song about the first world war and it was used by No Glory as part of their campaign to mark one hundred years since the battle of the Somme.
+It was arranged by my husband, Russ Chandler, with assistance from other Walthamstow musicians.

-I wrote this next piece a few years ago and it was the last major piece of work I did as an astrologer.
+I wrote this piece a few years ago and it was the last major piece of work I did as an astrologer.
 I include it here because it focuses on agenda, points of view and how material is presented.
 Just read round the astrology if it’s not your thing.
 The Carter Memorial Lecture is a keynote presentation which was also my swansong.
-There were other graphics and examples that I wanted to include but couldn’t locate at the time so I include this page as a post script on Perception, agenda and point of view.

 Presented at the Astrological Association conference 2015 and Astrological Lodge of London September 2015